UWrc/UWrc.github.io/docs/tools/dmtcp.md

 ## DMTCP Usage

-We provide some opinionated examples of DMTCP usage on HYAK here, for more information see more general documentation [**here**](https://docs.nersc.gov/development/checkpoint-restart/dmtcp/) or the `man` pages.
+We provide some opinionated examples of DMTCP usage on Hyak here, for more information see more general documentation [**here**](https://docs.nersc.gov/development/checkpoint-restart/dmtcp/) or the `man` pages.

-To use DMTCP on HYAK, first load the module using `module load testing/dmtcp/3.0.0`.
+To use DMTCP on Hyak, first load the module using `module load testing/dmtcp/3.0.0`.

 Set the directory checkpoints will be stored at with the environment variable: `DMTCP_CHECKPOINT_DIR`.
 For example: